Bills' Hamlin breathing on his own, joins team via video - WHIZ News

 “He’s just an infectious young man with an infectious personality, McDermott said.

-The 24-year-old Hamlin was still listed Thursday in critical condition in the intensive care unit of the University of Cincinnati Medical Center.
-Aside from being able to communicate by writing, Hamlin was also been able to grip people’s hands.
+The 24-year-old Hamlin was listed Thursday in critical condition in the intensive care unit of the University of Cincinnati Medical Center, and there was no update as of Friday.
+Before the breating tube was removed, Hamlin could communicate by writing and grip people’s hands.

 In a Friday statement, the team said Hamlin’s “neurologic function remains intact and he has been able to talk to his family and care team.”
 Agent Ira Turner was unable to provide any other details in a text to The Associated Press.
 The development was first reported by The Athletic.